Spare Parts Inventory Management – Part 1

 Step 2

-Evaluate all spare parts and quantities of each to determine the types and quantities of new storage racks, shelves and storage cabinets that will be required to store all the parts.
+Evaluate all spare parts and quantities of each to determine the types and quantities of new storage racks, shelves, and storage cabinets that will be required to store all the parts.

 Step 3

 Locate and place all ‘like’ items together in their new storage locations.
 Organize them in one or more storerooms (depending on facility size) on pallet racks.
-Determine the safe storage methods for flammable and anit-static items.
+Determine the safe storage methods for flammable and anti-static items.

 Step 4